seed-rs/seed-rs.org/crate/guides/0.7.0/init.md

    - `orders` contains a reference to `App` instance - it's required by some `orders` methods and there are some cases when it's useful for users, too.
 However struct `App` requires multiple type parameters.
 And we don't want to "leak" them into `orders` - it would look like `orders: &mut Orders<Msg, Model, Vec<Node<Msg>>>`.
 So `Orders` isn't a specific type but a [trait](https://doc.rust-lang.org/book/ch10-02-traits.html#traits-defining-shared-behavior).
 And those extra `App` types are hidden in `Orders`'s [associated types](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#specifying-placeholder-types-in-trait-definitions-with-associated-types) with [impl](https://doc.rust-lang.org/book/ch10-02-traits.html#traits-as-parameters) help. (_Note:_ We can't hide also type parameter for `Msg` because it would cause cumbersome "type acrobatics" in your components.)

 </details>

+## How to write a good `init`

+- `init` should be short and simple - the main goal is to just create a new `Model` instance.
+Also it blocks the app - try to invoke time-consuming operations in other functions (especially in `update` function; you'll learn about `update` in next chapters) when the app is rendered and the user is happy that he sees at least some content.

+- When you need to write some helpers, respect the rule *"children below the parent"* (it will be explained in next chapters) - write helpers below the `init` function.
+And once you find out you are using some helpers also in `update` function, move them below the `update`.

 ---